 Check for termites

 Termites are white ants that tunnel long distances for timber, their main food source.
 Undertake regular inspections to detect termite activities so action can be taken before major damage occurs.
 Install ant caps (metal shields on top of building stumps) to delay and prevent termites entering the building frame.

 Develop a maintenance manual

-A maintenance manual is an essential part of a regular maintenance program and should comprise a log book and housekeeping plan as part of the day-to-day care and management of a heritage place.
-Make a maintenance manual part of the conservation plan for a heritage place as it will provide for its ongoing care.
+A maintenance manual is an essential part of a regular maintenance program.
+The manual should include a log book and housekeeping plan for the day-to-day care and management of a heritage place.
+Make a maintenance manual part of the conservation plan for a heritage place to provide for its ongoing care.

-The logbook and housekeeping plan comprise Word documents in a standard format which can be customised to suit the needs of a particular heritage place, depending on its size and complexity.
+The logbook and housekeeping plan pages include Word documents in a standard format which can be customised to suit the needs of a particular heritage place, depending on its size and complexity.